eventql/eventql/doc/internals/replication.md

 However, when we receive a segment that is not based on the latest segment we have seen, we cannot fast forward it.
-Note that this case does not only happen when there was a fork in the chain, but can also happen if we've been offline for a sufficiently long time.
+Note that this case does not only happen when there was a fork in the chain, but can also happen if a node has been offline for a sufficiently long time.
 In this case, we will perform another operation that we wil call "merge".

 The merge operation simply reads in the segment and inserts every row into the local partition like it was a new write.
 N.B. that due to the way primary keys in EventQL work, repeated writes with the exact same value are idempotent, i.e. regardless of how often you write a given (exact same) row the result is always the same.

 Another sidenote is that the "merge" operation is pretty much exactly what we previously did with row based replication for _every_ row and a lot of other